AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 Files relating to Text UI Testing can be found [here](../text-ui-test/).

-When running tests on a Windows system, run the following command from the specificied directory:
+When running tests on a Windows system, run the following command from the specified directory:
 ```
 ./runtest.bat
 ```